-The second RCAH Parents College will be held from Friday, August 2, through Sunday, August 4, 2013.
+The third RCAH Parents College will be held from Friday, August 8, through Sunday, August 10, 2014.
 Interested in attending?
-Contact Dawn Janetzke via email or phone at (517) 884-0383 by April 12, 2013.
-Enrollment will likely be limited to 20 participants.
+Contact Dawn Janetzke via email or phone at (517) 884-0383 by April 11, 2014.
+Enrollment will be limited to 20 participants.

-Last summer's topic was sacrifice, and we discussed philosophical arguments, analyzed famous paintings, watched contemporary film, and put our heads together from virtually morning until night.
-The final fabric arts project--a quilt with 12 squares done by each of the participants--accompanied by a booklet of artist's statements grace the Main Office of the RCAH.
+The previous topics have been sacrifice and forgiveness, and we discussed philosophical arguments, analyzed famous paintings, watched contemporary film, and put our heads together from virtually morning until night.

 Parents College participants will stay in Snyder-Phillips and dine in the Gallery cafeteria.
 Classes will also be held right in Snyder-Phillips, and Steve Esquith will serve as lead instructor.
 There will be no tuition charged, and the fees for housing and meals are as follows:

 Single room: Friday, August 2 and Saturday, August 3 -- $35 per night

 Double room: Friday, August 2 and Saturday, August 3 -- $25 per night per person

 Meals will be a total of $75 per person for 3 meals per day for 3 days in the Gallery.